[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 Two young women, wrapped in gum-stained cloaks and smelling of resin, sat sipping in their usual niche under the polished beams of the Niffomb Ollog.

-The women currently nursing their drinks were not in the happiest of moods.
+However, the women currently nursing their drinks were not in the happiest of moods.
 The man who had agreed to meet them had not arrived.

 They reacted to this disappointment in different ways.